andreamussap/improve-the-docs/content/docs/api_management/api-portal-documentation/APIcatalog_overview.md

 date: 2019-7-5

+description: >
-description: &gt; API Catalog in API Portal contains the APIs that are registered in API Manager and are available for use.
+  API Catalog in API Portal contains the APIs    that are registered in API Manager and are available for use.
 You can browse APIs and their documentation, and test APIs.

 ---